Farhana2411/Farhana2411/README.md

 * Customer can add an item to the cart
 * Customer can edit item from cart
 * Customer can remove an item from cart
-* Customer can adjust the number of orders for each item
+* Customer can adjust the quantity of orders for each item
 * Customer can select which merchant they want to create the payment
 * Customer can find Merchant location in map
 * Customer can update their email and password